US Coast Guard Auxiliary Safe Boating Class

 Don't miss our top stories and need-to-know news everyday in your inbox.

+boater.
+Insurers recognize this and most offer a discount on your insurance for completing the course.

 Course Preregistration is necessary.
-Sign up or for more information by dropping by Grafton Harbor, or calling Jan at 618-786-7678 or by contacting Mark at
+Sign up or for more information by dropping by the harbor, or calling Jan at 618-786-7678 or by contacting Mark via e-mail msz@charter.net or cell phone number 314-803-7044.

 The United States Coast Guard Auxiliary is composed of uniformed, non-military volunteer civilians who assist the Coast Guard in all of its varied missions, except for military and direct law enforcement.
 These men and women can be found on the nation's waterways, in classrooms and on the dock, performing safety patrols, vessel safety examinations and public education.
 The 31,000 members of the Coast Guard Auxiliary donate millions of hours annually in support of Coast Guard missions.